Calligraphy: Western Europe

-In the 15th century, the rediscovery of old Carolingian texts encouraged the creation of the humanist minuscule or littera antiqua.
-The 17th century saw the Batarde script from France, and the 18th century saw the English script spread across Europe and world through their books.
+In the 15th century, the rediscovery of old Carolingian texts encouraged the creation of the humanist minuscule or littera antiqua in Italy.

+The 17th century saw the Bâtarde script from France, and the 18th century saw the English script spread across Europe and the world through books.

-In the mid-1600s French officials, flooded with documents written in various hands and varied levels of skill, complained that many such documents were beyond their ability to decipher.
-The Office of the Financier thereupon restricted all legal documents to three hands, namely the Coulee, the Rhonde, (known as Round hand in English) and a Speed Hand sometimes called the Bastarda.
+In the mid-1600s, French officials, flooded with documents written in various hands and varied levels of skill, complained that many such documents were beyond their ability to decipher.
+Therefore, the Office of the Financier restricted all legal documents to three hands, the Coulée, the Ronde, and Bâtarde.

-While there were many great French masters at the time, the most influential in proposing these hands was Louis Barbedor, who published Les Ecritures Financière Et Italienne Bastarde Dans Leur Naturel c.
+While there were many great French masters at the time, the most influential in proposing these hands was Louis Barbedor, who published Les Ecritures Financière Et Italienne Bastarde Dans Leur Naturel, c.
 1650.

-With the destruction of the Camera Apostolica during the sack of Rome (1527), the capital for writing masters moved to Southern France.
-By 1600, the Italic Cursiva began to be replaced by a technological refinement, the Italic Chancery Circumflessa, which in turn fathered the Rhonde and later English Roundhand.

-In England, Ayres and Banson popularized the Round Hand while Snell is noted for his reaction to them, and warnings of restraint and proportionality.
-Still Edward Crocker began publishing his copybooks 40 years before the aforementioned.

 Eastern Europe

-Other European styles use the same tools and practices, but differ by character set and stylistic preferences.
+Other European styles use the same tools and practices but differ by character set and stylistic preferences.

-For Slavonic lettering, the history of the Slavonic and consequently Russian writing systems differs fundamentally from that of the Latin language, having evolved from the 10th century to today.
+While West Slavic languages use Latin scripts, East Slavic languages have a different history and consequently use Cyrillic script, having evolved from the 10th century to today.

 Style

 Unlike a typeface, handwritten calligraphy is characterised by irregularity in the characters which vary in size, shape, style, and color, producing a distinct aesthetic value, although it may also make the content more difficult to decode for some readers.
 As with Chinese or Islamic calligraphy, Western calligraphic script employed the use of strict rules and shapes.
 Quality writing had a rhythm and regularity to the letters, with a "geometrical" order of the lines on the page.
 Each character had, and often still has, a precise stroke order.

-Sacred Western calligraphy has some unique features, such as the illumination of the first letter of each book or chapter in medieval times.
+Unique features of sacred Western calligraphy include the illumination of the first letter of each book or chapter in medieval times.
 A decorative "carpet page" may precede the literature, filled with ornate, geometrical depictions of bold-hued animals.
 The Lindisfarne Gospels (715–720 CE) are an early example.
 Many of the themes and variations of today's contemporary Western calligraphy are found in the pages of The Saint John's Bible.
 A particularly modern example is Timothy Botts' illustrated edition of the Bible, with 360 calligraphic images as well as a calligraphy typeface.